 2012 Annual Meeting and Council Forum

-The 2012 ARCUS Annual Meeting took place on the morning of Wednesday, 2 May 2012 at the Pew Charitable Trusts Conference Center in Washington, D.C.
+The 2012 ARCUS Annual Meeting took place on Wednesday, 2 May 2012 at the Pew Charitable Trusts Conference Center in Washington, D.C.
 The Annual Meeting gathered ARCUS member institution representatives, board members, and staff for an update on ARCUS programs and activities.

 The meeting was also available online via Collaborate, a virtual meeting platform, for those unable to attend in person.